 There are two types of health insurance: public or private.
 For public insurance, you will pay significantly less (around 80 EUR per month) if you are a student who is under 31 years old and have not finished your 14th semester.
 Afterward, the price will be between 160 to 400 EUR per month, depending on your income.
 The higher your income, the more you have to pay.
 Note also that if you are employed, your employer will cover half of your contributions.
 If you are self-employed, you will have to pay the whole amount yourself.

 If you have a private health insurance, the price will depend on the insurance companies and on the coverage you choose.
+To learn what is better for you, check out this post: Private vs Public Health Insurance: What is Better for Expats in Germany?

 How to save money?